 Lower Elementary (6-9) Program

-At Wilmington Montessori School, the Lower Elementary (6-9) Program is designed to meet the developmental needs of children as they enter Maria Montessori’s second stage of development, which is characterized by a heightened sense of imagination rooted in reality, social awareness, and a sense of morality and justice.
+Maria Montessori called the 6-9 years the "second plane of development," which is characterized by a heightened sense of imagination.
+Children begin to look beyond their own day-to-day experiences to imagine other places and times.
 The child’s sense of curiosity grows as he or she begins asking “why?” and “how?” rather than “what is that?”

-Like in the Primary Program, Lower Elementary students are inspired by their older classmates’ more challenging work.
-Many Montessori materials seen in the Primary classroom are used in new ways in the Lower Elementary Program to better suit the students’ expanding minds.
-These hands-on materials allow Lower Elementary students to tackle a wide range of tasks, including studying spelling patterns, learning punctuation, exploring advanced math concepts, and discerning number and spatial relationships.
+Lower Elementary students are inspired by their older classmates’ more challenging work.
+The Montessori hands-on materials allow Lower Elementary students to tackle a wide range of tasks, including learning to read, studying spelling patterns and word derivations, exploring advanced math concepts, and discerning number and spatial relationships.

 Lower Elementary students experience a shift in their understanding of their peers and the power of the group.
 They benefit from Montessori grace and courtesy lessons, as well as the principles and activities of Responsive Classroom, a social curriculum used at all age levels at WMS.
 The emphasis is on students learning to care for themselves, others and the environment.

 The Peace Table is a key Montessori concept that also assists students with peer-to-peer problem-solving within the classroom.
 When students have a conflict or problem, they are asked to sit together at the Peace Table to discuss their challenges in a systematic way.
-They practice using “I” statements to describe what is needed to make a tough situation better, and learn the basics of communicating their concerns and ideas in a responsible way.
+They practice using “I” statements to describe their experiences and discuss options for making tough situations better.
+They practice their communication skills so they can express their concerns and ideas in an effective way.

-In the 6-9 Program, students most often participate in small and large group academic lessons, which contrasts with the Primary Program’s one-on-one approach.
+In the 6-9 Program, students most often participate in small and large group academic lessons.
 Lower Elementary students benefit from opportunities to share strategies and ideas with their classmates.

-In addition, students begin the important work of becoming writers - learning to express their ideas effectively in writing.
-Part of this process involves refining oral presentation skills and learning to speak with peers and adults as a part of a classroom community.
+In addition, students begin the important work of becoming writers - learning to express their ideas effectively in writing across the curriculum.

 Here are some samples of what your child will be working on in the 6-9 Program: